trailofbits/deepstate/docs/fuzzing.md

 Synchronization:
 * [Probably not implemented](https://github.com/SoftSec-KAIST/Eclipser/issues/12)
-* New test cases are moved from `sync_dir` to `PUSH_DIR` by the executor So stopping and resuming the fuzzer will make it use new seeds
+* New test cases are moved from `sync_dir` to `PUSH_DIR` by the executor, so stopping and resuming the fuzzer will make it use new seeds.
+This needs to be done manually (executor doesn't implement that at the moment)

 Resuming:
-* The executor sets `--input` to PUSH_DIR to resume fuzzing
+* The executor sets `--input` to `PUSH_DIR` to resume fuzzing

 Statistics:
 * Prints some informations to stdout (rather mysterious)
 * Produces some files like `.coverage` (also mysterious)
+* Executor doesn't parse any of above at the momen

 ### Angora